Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-We assume that doctors won't harm us when we receive medical care.
-We trust that doctors and other healthcare providers will not make existing injuries or illnesses worse.
-When doctors make mistakes, we should be able to hold them accountable for the damage they have done.
-But doctors who don't make mistakes should not be punished for the harm they did not cause.
+When doctors make mistakes, patients should be able to hold them accountable for the damage they have done.
+But doctors who don’t make mistakes should not be punished for the harm they did not cause.
+These ideas sound straightforward.
+But in practice, it is more complex.

 Standard Negligence Defenses